cihga39871/JobSchedulers.jl/README.md

 ## Why JobScheduler?

 When building a computational workflow, we may find different tasks use different CPU and memory.
 Some can run simultaneously, but some have to run sequentially.
-JobScheduler is stable, useful and powerful for task organization and workload management.
+JobScheduler is stable, useful and powerful for task queuing and workload management.

 ## Package Features